 The Fund for Safe Communities was established in 2018 to support tangible, specific, and meaningful actions to address and prevent violence.
-The inaugural grant round took place during the spring of 2020 under the leadership of an advisory committee made up of emerging leaders who have personal experience with community violence.
+The inaugural grant round took place in the spring of 2020 under the leadership of an advisory committee made up of emerging leaders who have personal experience with community violence.

 How it Works

-This fund aims to prevent further violence throughout communities.
+This fund aims to prevent community violence.